SSCP Training Charter

 - To release staff for the full time of the course and to arrange appropriate cover for their workload, including dealing with emergencies.

-- To feed back to the Training Pool or Strategic Training Group, via the Training Coordinator, any issues from training which need addressing by these groups.
+- To feed back to the Training Pool or Strategic Workforce Development Group, via the Training Coordinator, any issues from training which need addressing by these groups.

 - To inform the training team if members of staff booked on courses are unable to attend (if the staff member can not do this themselves).